Richard Nguema

-Richard Nguema Balboa (born 7 February 1988) is a Spanish-born Equatoguinean professional basketball player who plays for the Equatorial Guinea national team.
+Richard Nguema Balboa (born 7 February 1988) is a professional basketball player who plays as a point guard and shooting guard.
+Born and raised in Spain to Equatorial Guinean parents, he represented Spain and Equatorial Guinea at youth and senior levels, respectively.

 Profile and personal life

-Nguema is a talented player with great athletic skills, very good defender and great penetrator inside.

 He was born in Madrid, Spain to Equatorial Guinean parents - his father being a diplomat.
 As a result, he has dual citizenship with Spain and Equatorial Guinea.
+His maternal side, the Balboa, is of distant Cuban descent.

 He has a cousin on his mother's side, Javier Balboa, who is a professional footballer, Equatorial Guinea's international player, also born in Madrid.

 Professional career

 Nguema has played with several different Spanish clubs in the past, most notably starting his career with Real Madrid, where he obtained the 2006–07 ULEB Cup and the 2006–07 ACB season.
 Later, he played for CB Estudiantes, Obradoiro CAB and Cáceres Ciudad del Baloncesto.

 He also played in Equatorial Guinea, the original country of his family, for Malabo Kings and The Panthers, and in 2017 he played for Cañeros del Este of Dominican top division Liga Nacional de Baloncesto.